Sociedade Esportiva Matsubara: Stadiums

 Matsubara plays its home matches at Regional de Cambará, which has a maximum capacity of 15,000 people, and is owned by the Torcida Organizada Matsubara, which are an ultra group supporting the club.

 The club also plays at Café Stadium, which has a maximum capacity of approximately 45,000 people and is located in Londrina city.

 Matsubara owns a training ground called Vila Olímpica (Olympic Village).

+Kit suppliers and shirt sponsors

 Youth squad

 The club has worked hard to train its younger members, and has produced many professional athletes.
-Players produced by the club are usually negotiated with Brazilian clubs, and clubs from other countries, like China, Germany, Italy, Japan, Mexico, Portugal, South Korea, Switzerland, United States of America, Uruguay and Vietnam.
+Players produced by the club are usually negotiated with Brazilian clubs, and clubs from other countries, like China, Austria, Italy, Japan, Mexico, Portugal, Hong Kong, Switzerland, United States of America, Thailand, Philippines, Uruguay, Indonesia, and Vietnam.

 Mascot

 The club's mascot is called Japonesinho, which is the Portuguese for Little Japanese.